-When you configure Netwrix Auditor to send log data to USM Appliance, you can use the Netwrix Auditor plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Netwrix Auditor to send log data to USM Appliance, you can use the Netwrix Auditor plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating the Netwrix Auditor Add-on for USM Appliance and NXLog